 - PRIOR TO APPLICATION – your own hair must be freshly washed using the recommended shampoo.
 Human hair extensions should only be applied to immaculately clean, oil and product free hair.

 - HUMAN HAIR EXTENSIONS MUST BE KEPT CLEAN – wash regularly to prevent your bonds from becoming soft and shedding.
 If your scalp becomes oily one day after washing, then wash your hair daily.
 If your scalp becomes oily three days after washing, then wash your hair at least every three days.
 Even if your scalp does not become oily, it is recommended that you wash your hair extensions a minimum of every four days.
 Always wash after strenuous activity or exercise.
 NEVER use dry shampoo.

-- SEPARATE THE BONDS DAILY– Simply use your fingers to ‘comb’ between the micro bonds, if any bonds are sticking together, gently pull them apart.
+- SEPARATE THE BONDS DAILY– Simply use your fingers to ‘comb’ between the micro bonds in a downward direction.
+If any bonds are sticking together, gently pull them apart.
 It is important to do this to prevent matting which could cause damage to your own hair.

 - CONDITION THE LENGTHS -After washing, gently squeeze out excess water from the lengths then squeeze with a towel.
 Condition your hair extensions from the nape of your neck down using only recommended products and leave for a few minutes before rinsing.
 Never allow conditioner to come into contact with your bonds.